Volume 1: A comprehensive guide to testing best practices, standards, specifications, and more

 Fiber optics support much of the world’s Internet, phone and television data transmission today.
 As these networks continue to expand and user load continues to increase, the development of standardized fiber testing practices becomes increasingly important.

-The Origins of Fiber Testing
+The Origins of Fiber Optic Test

 The transmission of an optical signal through a thin glass “fiber” is not a new concept.
 Over 100 years ago, experiments demonstrated the ability of light to travel through a curved glass substrate and retain most of its original intensity.
 By the late 1960’s, laser optics, ultra-transparent glass fibers, and digital signaling combined to form the foundation of the fiber optic communication networks that we know today.
 By the 1990’s, fiber optic networks could already carry up to 100 times more information than traditional cable with electronic amplifiers.